William Byron (racing driver): K&N Pro Series

-Camping World Truck Series
+Craftsman Truck Series

 On October 29, 2015, Kyle Busch Motorsports announced that Byron would run a full-time schedule in the team's No. 9 Toyota Tundra in the NASCAR Camping World Truck Series during the 2016 season.
 To prepare him for the run, KBM fielded the No. 9 for him in the 2015 Lucas Oil 150 at Phoenix International Raceway.
-Byron started the 2016 season on a low note crashing on the final lap at Daytona to finish 13th, and finishing 32nd at Atlanta after blowing an engine.
-Later, Byron would get his first top 3 and 10 in the Truck Series after finishing a strong 3rd at Martinsville.
+Byron started the 2016 season on a low note crashing on the final lap at Daytona to finish thirteenth, and finishing 32nd at Atlanta after blowing an engine.
+Later, Byron would get his first top-three and top-ten in the Truck Series after finishing a strong third at Martinsville.
 Byron won his first Truck Series race at Kansas in May, after avoiding Ben Rhodes and Johnny Sauter's crash on the last lap of the race, and took his second race win in Texas in June.
-He won the next race at Iowa, finished 17th at Gateway due to a crash, and won yet again at Kentucky, propelling him to first in points.
+He won the next race at Iowa, finished seventeenth at Gateway due to a crash, and won yet again at Kentucky, propelling him to first in points.
 He followed that up with his fifth win of the season at Pocono Raceway, breaking the Camping World Truck Series record for most wins by a rookie.
 The previous mark was held by Kurt Busch during the 2000 season with four wins.

 During the playoffs, Byron won the first race of the Round of 8 at New Hampshire but suffered an engine failure at the last race of the Round of 6 at Phoenix, which cost him the chance to join the Championship 4.
-With a win at the final race at Homestead, he placed fifth in the overall standings, with a total of seven wins, eleven top 5s, and 16 top 10s in 23 races.
+With a win at the final race at Homestead, he placed fifth in the overall standings, with a total of seven wins, eleven top-fives, and sixteen top tens in 23 races.
 In addition to clinching the owners' championship for the No. 9 team, Byron was named Rookie of the Year.

-Byron returned to the Truck Series in June 2021, driving the No. 27 for Rackley WAR at Nashville Superspeedway.
+Byron returned to the Truck Series in June 2021, driving the No. 27 for Rackley W.A.R. at Nashville Superspeedway.

-On April 7, 2022, Byron drove for Spire Motorsports, giving the team its first Truck Series win at Martinsville.
+On April 7, 2022, Byron drove the No. 7 for Spire Motorsports, giving the team its first Truck Series win at Martinsville.

+On March 9, 2023, it was announced that Byron would return to Kyle Busch Motorsports for the first time in six years, driving the No. 51 at Bristol Dirt, Darlington, and North Wilkesboro.